AndySchuste/CsharpQuestions1/README.md

 Q: What is the difference between continue and break statements?

 Continue statements let the code go on while a break statement ends the code

-Q: What is this and how is it used?

 Q: What is try and catch and when are they used?